 A direct room exchange is a change of assignment with another student of the same gender and may be processed for most types of accommodations.
 Direct room exchanges must be completed online through www.eLiving.psu.edu.
 A direct room exchange cannot be processed for students assigned to a medically equipped room due to a medical need, such as air conditioning, unless the change is to a similarly equipped room.
 A direct room exchange cannot be processed if the student is assigned to a Special Living Option through a Special Living Option Contract, sorority housing, or certain other special housing.
-Direct room exchanges can be processed only through the 15th week of the semester.
+Direct room exchanges are limited to posted dates and times.

 An open room change is a change of assignment to a vacant space.
-A student interested in changing their room assignment for spring semester may do so during the posted time periods beginning in November and continuing through early December.
-During the posted time periods, students will be informed where to view the list of rooms being vacated for spring semester.
+A student interested in changing their room assignment for spring semester may do so during the posted time periods.
+Students will be informed where to view the list of rooms being vacated for spring semester.
 Interested students must follow the process outlined for requesting a room change.
 The Housing and Food Services office will process the change and notify the student when the request is complete.
-After the second week of spring semester, depending on room availability, a list of vacancies is posted at the Housing and Food Services office.
+After the second week of spring semester, depending on room availability, a list is made available to students.
 Room changes are processed on a first-come, first-served basis to an available space in accordance with the policy/instructions provided with the posting.
 After the open room change period ends and supplemental rooms have been emptied, Housing and Food Services will consolidate vacancies.
 Upon notification, if a student has a vacancy in their room, they may choose from the following options:

-- Space permitting, retain the room for the rest of the semester on a reduced-capacity basis for an additional charge.
-All students assigned to supplemental living accommodations must be reassigned to permanent living accommodations before such requests will be honored; - 2.
+- 1. Space permitting, retain the room for the rest of the semester on a reduced-capacity basis for an additional - 2.
 Process a room change to a vacancy in a similar room (same capacity) with another student of the student's choice: or - 3.
 Have their room placed on a list of rooms available for new students or current students whose circumstances warrant a room assignment change to select for assignment.
 Once a roommate is assigned, the student will not have the option to pay the additional fee and maintain the room in a reduced-capacity manner.